-GSTC Recognition Program GSTC recognizes the equivalence of a Certification Body's standard against the GSTC Criteria (Hotel/Accommodation, Tour Operator or Destination).
+The GSTC The GSTC recognizes the equivalence of a Certification Body's standard against Recognition Program gram the GSTC Criteria (Hotel/Accommodation, Tour Operator or Destination).
 See the GSTC-Recognized Manual.
 Please refer to the GSTC Recognized-Manual for further details.
-"GSTC-Recognized Manual" GSTC Accreditation Program Accreditation of a Certification Body that either uses a GSTC-Recognized Standards OR certifies directly against GSTC Criteria.
-The third-party accreditation is managed by a GSTC Endorsed Accreditation Body.
+"GSTC-Recognized Manual" The GSTC Accreditation of a Certification Body that either uses the GSTC-Recognized Accreditation Standards OR certifies directly against the GSTC Criteria.
+Program